Q508: Can you tell me about a citizens arrest?

 - making off before a constable can assume responsibility for him.

-There a few points to raise about the above paragraph.
+There a few points to note about the above paragraph.

 1. What is an indictable offence?